gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Honored mistress.
 Honored mistress!"
 The guard in front of the door pats the air with her hands to quiet me.
 "Please.
 This man tells us there has been a disturbance in the house.
-May we...?"
+May we…?"
 She gestures toward the courtyard.

 I suddenly feel embarrassed.
 "Oh, I would rather you didn't," I say somewhat breathlessly.
 I suppress a giggle.
 "It is rather a mess.
-The housekeeper, you know, she..."
-I trail off.
+The housekeeper, you know, she…" I trail off.
 I just needed to lie down for a few moments.
 Everything would be all right then.

 "We've spoken with your housekeeper as well, honored mistress."
 The guard's